vars1ty/HybridBar/README.md

 ## What does it support?
 It supports:
 - Straight-forward configuration;
-- Labels with commands (+ listen support);
+- Labels with shell commands (+ listen support);
 - Spacings (a.k.a.
 Separators if styled);
 - Boxes with child widgets;
 - Custom update-rate for dynamic labels;
 - Cava;
-- Buttons with commands;
+- Buttons with shell commands;
 - Tooltips for buttons and labels;
-- Markup for buttons and static labels;
+- Markup for buttons and labels;
-- Top / Bottom positioning;
+- Top and Bottom pinning;
 - Transparency (+ blur if your compositor allows for blurring surface layers);
-- System Tray via `stray`;
+- Experimental system tray via `stray`;
-- Compatible with different monitors
+- Different monitors for each configuration

 ## I have no config
-If the AUR version for whatever reason didn't give you the example one, copy the example from `examples/config.json` into `~/.config/HybridBar/`.
+If you installed outside the AUR, copy the example from `examples/config.json` into `~/.config/HybridBar/`.

 ## Does it only work on wlroots Compositors?
 Nope, it's been tested on KDE as well and it worked just fine.

 It just won't work on GNOME as it hasn't implemented the `wlr-layer-shell` protocol.

 # Config Layout
 I'm assuming you are familiar with JSON.
 If you aren't, well too bad.